GabeScott/standard-works-vault/General Conference/2009 April - Be of Good Cheer.md

 Brother Mulipola’s vision had been normal until a fateful day when, while working on a pineapple plantation, light turned suddenly to darkness and day became perpetual night.
 He was depressed and despondent until he learned the good news of the gospel of Jesus Christ.
 His life was brought into compliance with the teachings of the Church, and he once again felt hope and joy.

 Brother Mulipola and his loved ones had made a long voyage, having learned that one who held the priesthood of God was visiting among the islands of the Pacific.
 He sought a blessing, and it was my privilege, along with another who held the Melchizedek Priesthood, to provide that blessing to him.
-As we finished, I noted that tears were streaming from his sightless eyes, coursing down his brown cheeks and tumbling finally upon his native dress.
+As we finished, I noted that tears were streaming from his sightless eyes, coursing down his brown cheeks, and tumbling finally upon his native dress.
 He dropped to his knees and prayed: “O God, Thou knowest I am blind.
 Thy servants have blessed me that my sight might return.
 Whether in Thy wisdom I see light or whether I see darkness all the days of my life, I will be eternally grateful for the truth of Thy gospel, which I now see and which provides the light of my life.”

 He rose to his feet and, smiling, thanked us for providing the blessing.
 He then disappeared into the still of the night.
 Silently he came; silently he departed.
 But his presence I shall never forget.
-I reflected upon the message of the Master: “I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.”6
+I reflected upon the message of the Master: “I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.”[^6]

 My brothers and sisters, each of us has that light in his or her life.
 We are not left to walk alone, no matter how dark our pathway.

 I love the words penned by M. Louise Haskins:

-And I said to the man who stood at the gate of the year:
+>And I said to the man who stood at the gate of the year:

-“Give me a light, that I may tread safely into the unknown!”
+>“Give me a light, that I may tread safely into the unknown!”

-And he replied:
+>And he replied:

-“Go out into the darkness and put your hand into the Hand of God.
+>“Go out into the darkness and put your hand into the Hand of God.

-That shall be to you better than [a] light and safer than a known way.”7
+>That shall be to you better than \[a\] light and safer than a known way.”[^7]
+>

 The setting for my final example of one who persevered and ultimately prevailed, despite overwhelmingly difficult circumstances, begins in East Prussia following World War II.

 In about March 1946, less than a year after the end of the war, Ezra Taft Benson, then a member of the Quorum of the Twelve, accompanied by Frederick W. Babbel, was assigned a special postwar tour of Europe for the express purpose of meeting with the Saints, assessing their needs, and providing assistance to them.
 Elder Benson and Brother Babbel later recounted, from a testimony they heard, the experience of a Church member who found herself in an area no longer controlled by the government under which she had resided.

 She and her husband had lived an idyllic life in East Prussia.
 Then had come the second great world war within their lifetimes.
 Her beloved young husband was killed during the final days of the frightful battles in their homeland, leaving her alone to care for their four children.